Lauszus/rpi-kivy-wheel/README.md

 #### By Kristian Lauszus, 2017
 _________

 A pre-compiled binary of Kivy for the Raspberry Pi.
-This was compiled on a Raspberry Pi 3 running Raspbian Jessie Lite.
+This was compiled on a Raspberry Pi 3 running Raspbian Lite.

 ## Instructions